-The Terms and Conditions of the Notes (with the exception of Condition 13 (Syndicate of Noteholders, Modification and Waiver)) are based on English law in effect as at the date of this Prospectus.
+The Terms and Conditions of the Notes, subject as provided below, and the Agency Agreement are based on English law in effect as at the date of this Prospectus.
 No assurance can be given as to the impact of any possible judicial decision or change to English law or administrative practice after the date of this Prospectus.

-Condition 13 (Syndicate of Noteholders, Modification and Waiver) of the Terms and Conditions of the Notes and the Regulations of the Syndicate of Noteholders are based on Spanish law in effect as at the date of this Prospectus.
+Title to the Notes and transfer of the Notes as described in Condition 1 (Form, Denomination and Title), the status of the Notes as described in Condition 2 (Status of the Notes), the provisions of Condition 12 (Syndicate of Noteholders, Modification and Waiver) relating to the appointment of the Commissioner and Condition 17 (Regulations of the Syndicate of Noteholders) in Section 7 (Terms and Conditions of the Notes) are based on Spanish law in effect as at the date of this Prospectus.
 No assurance can be given as to the impact of any possible judicial decision or change to Spanish law or administrative practice after the date of this Prospectus.